Skip to main content

 Citation: Evans, M. [Dr. Mike Evans].
 (June 1, 2017).
 Concussion Management and Return to Learn.
 BrainLine. https://www.brainline.org/video/concussion-recovery-and-return-learn-parents-kids

-Abstract: A very informative video that discusses 4 categories of concussion symptoms (physical, thinking, emotional, sleep issues); Describes 4p’s -prioritize, plan, pace, position (i.e., position yourself in environments where you don’t use extra brain energy); Significance of 6 steps of ‘Return to Play’.
+Abstract: An informative video that discusses four categories of concussion symptoms (physical, thinking, emotional, sleep issues); Describes 4p’s -prioritize, plan, pace, position (i.e., position yourself in environments where you do not use extra brain energy); Significance of 6 steps of ‘Return to Play’.

 License: CC-BY